-In 2019 we embarked on a program to improve our corporate agility to drive productivity, time to market, quality and customer and employee satisfaction.
-As a result Aegon Nederland created a new organization structure & governance, aligned its functionhouse to incorporate agile functions and responsibilities and implemented SAFE processes to support our delivery of value to our clients.
-The processes are designed to find the optimal balance between 'value, time criticality and risk reduction' and align 'strategy with execution'.
+To improve the corporate agility to drive productivity, time to market, quality and customer and employee satisfaction, Aegon Nederland incorporated agile functions and responsibilities and implemented SAFE processes to support our delivery of value to our clients (so called Target Operating Model).
+The processes are designed to find the optimal balance between 'value, time criticallity and risk reduction' and align 'strategy with execution'.
 This ensures a way of working in which Quality by Design is embedded.
+The following three departments are established in our Operating Model: